milesaturpin/lean-site-template/content/faq.md

 - *Enthusiasm to do good better*
 - *Openness to novel ideas*
 - *A scientific mindset*
-- *Action orientation*
+- *Action oriented*

 A central part of the EA mindset is taking seriously ideas that may seem counterintuitive or even uncomfortable.
 Some of the most exciting opportunities to do good exist precisely because they are not mainstream and remain unexploited.
 As such, fellows should expect to have their beliefs and plans challenged.

 During the Fellowship we will cover a wide range of fields and methodologies.
 No subject knowledge is required—the program is designed to be self-contained, so fellows should not worry if they are not familiar with, say, philosophy, economics, synthetic biology, or artificial intelligence.
 EA is cerebral in some ways, but this Fellowship is not just a fun intellectual exercise—we hope fellows will be eager to incorporate these ideas into their daily lives and long-term plans.

-Duke EA’s limited resources include time; we expect Fellows to make the most of it.
 Participants should treat the Fellowship like a house course with one hour of homework and an hour and a half of “class-time” per week.
-To complete the Fellowship, fellows must also write a 400-500 word blog post for Duke Effective Altruism on a topic of their choice.
+To complete the Fellowship, fellows must also write a 500 word blog post on a topic of their choice.

 ### Attendance
 --------------

 Fellows must complete materials and attend meetings weekly.
 If a fellow cannot attend a meeting, they should let Duke EA organizers know beforehand, and we will try to set up another time to discuss the week’s materials 1-on-1.

+We expect the retreat to play an important role in the fellowship, and so preference will be given to applicants who are able to attend the retreat.
+Fellows are required to attend at least half of the social events during the semester, though most attend them all!

 ### Upon Completion of the Fellowship
 -------------------------------------

-Fellows may list the Fellowship on their résumé or CV, and are invited to join Duke Effective Altruism.
+Fellows may list the Fellowship on their résumé, and are invited to join Duke Effective Altruism.
 Additionally, all Arete alumni can request a peer reference or letter of recommendation from their Fellowship leaders at any time and are encouraged to take advantage of this.
 Fellowship leaders are dedicated to helping alumni have the opportunities that will make them more effective altruists throughout their lives.

 ### Curriculum Overview (subject to small changes)
 --------------------------------------------------

 The Fellowship takes place over 9 weeks.
 Weeks 1-7 have a set curriculum, week 8 is a discussion of Fellow-submitted topics, and our ninth and final week will be graduation and debrief.

-1. EA-daimonia: An Introduction to Effective Altruism
+1. An Introduction to Effective Altruism
-2. The Science of Doing Good
+2. Cause Prioritization & The Science of Doing Good (discussion during the retreat)
-3. Cause Evaluation
-4. Causes I: Global Poverty, Global Health & Animal Welfare
+3. Causes I: Global Poverty, Global Health & Animal Welfare
-5. Causes II: Movement-Building & Climate Change
+4. Causes II: Movement-Building & Climate Change
-6. Causes III: The Far Future & Existential/Global Catastrophic Risks
+5. Causes III: The Far Future & Existential/Global Catastrophic Risks
-7. Those 80,000 Hours...
+6. 80,000 Hours - Having Impact in your Career
+7. EA in Action
 8. Fellow-Chosen Topics
 9. Graduation & Debrief